 Every car wash and valet service, every trip to the supermarket, every journey driven in the Dacia, Steve is reminded for the next four years that he did not follow through with securing the ideal SUV he really wanted, or that perfectly suited his needs.

-Often people forget to invest in something as big as the vehicle you will be driving for years of your life.
+Often people forget to invest in something as big as the vehicle they will be driving for years of their life.
 As one of the major purchases you will make in your lifetime, it is worth investing a little bit more so you receive the best experience you can get.

 It is also worth remembering that service has a cost.
 If you squeeze your vehicle supplier to the last degree and push for the lowest price, they may not have the margin of support when you need it or things go wrong.